Updated 26 November 2017

 'After the Algorithm'

-Facebook’s last major algorithm change back in April of 2015 effectively meant the end of your posts showing in the news feed of your fans.
+Facebook’s last algorithm change back in April of 2015 effectively meant the end of your posts showing in the news feed of your fans.
 Getting posts seen now means either paying (not a good long term approach and really should supplement an organic strategy) or understanding the point of the algorithm and working with it.

 A social tool